alexander-shch/React-Re-tender-Examples/src/examples_summary.md

 ---

+## Gotchas with React.memo and useCallback

+### Gotchas with React.memo

+1. **Shallow Comparison**:
+   - `React.memo` performs a shallow comparison of props.
+If you pass complex objects (like arrays or objects) as props, even if their content hasn't changed, they will be treated as different due to reference equality.
+   - To avoid this, use `useMemo` to memoize complex objects before passing them to child components.

+2. **Overusing Memoization**:
+   - While `React.memo` can optimize performance, overusing it can lead to unnecessary complexity and make the code harder to read and maintain.
+   - Only memoize components that are expensive to re-render or those that receive frequently changing props.

+3. **Default Behavior**:
+   - By default, `React.memo` does a shallow comparison of props.
+If you need custom comparison logic, you can provide a second argument (a comparison function) to `React.memo`.

+### Gotchas with useCallback

+1. **Dependency Array**:
+   - If you forget to include a dependency in the array, it can lead to stale closures where the callback references outdated state or props.
+   - Conversely, including unnecessary dependencies can lead to excessive re-creations of the callback, negating the benefits of memoization.

+2. **Performance Considerations**:
+   - Using `useCallback` indiscriminately can lead to performance overhead due to the additional memoization logic, especially if the callback itself is simple.
+   - Measure performance and only use `useCallback` when necessary.

+3. **Passing Callbacks to Child Components**:
+   - If you pass a callback created with `useCallback` to a memoized child component, ensure that the child is also optimized to prevent unnecessary re-renders.
+   - If the child component does not use `React.memo`, it may still re-render every time the parent renders, regardless of whether the callback has changed.

+### General Tips

+- **Use useMemo and useCallback Together**: When you have derived data that depends on props or state, use `useMemo` to memoize the derived value and `useCallback` to memoize the functions that depend on that value.

+- **Profiling**: Use React's built-in Profiler to measure the performance of your components and identify where memoization can be beneficial.

+- **Testing**: Be cautious when testing components that use memoization.
+Ensure that your tests account for the fact that memoized components may not re-render as expected.

+---

 ## Conclusion
 Each approach has its strengths and weaknesses.
 Choosing the right one depends on the specific needs of your application and the complexity of your state management requirements.